Lead or host a group

 All leaders will need to attend New Leader Basics Training, a vision and skills training program.
 If you have taken the course in the past, you will not need to take it again.

 To lead a Beta Group, you need to be a regular Redeemer attender but do not have to be a Redeemer member.
-All leaders who would like to continue leading beyond the seven-week commitment as a regular Community Group leader will need to pursue church membership.
+All leaders who would like to continue leading beyond the seven-week commitment as a regular Community Group leaders will need to pursue church membership.

 Co-leaders and hosts